Cambrian34/CoinHunterr/README.md

 # Coin Hunter - JavaFX Platformer Game

-Dungeon Dweller is a simple 2D platformer game developed using JavaFX.
+ Coin Hunter is a simple 2D platformer game developed using JavaFX.
 The game features a player character navigating through levels filled with platforms, coins, lava, and enemies, aiming to reach the end while collecting points.

 ---